Headaches Neck Pain Relief: A Simple Guide

 Your posture matters even when you're not at your desk.
 When standing, distribute your weight evenly on both feet and imagine a string pulling the top of your head toward the ceiling.
 When you sleep, aim to keep your spine neutral.
 Sleeping on your back or side is usually best, and a pillow that properly supports the curve of your neck is key.
 Avoid sleeping on your stomach, as it forces your neck into a twisted position for hours.
 Consistent, supportive posture during the day and night gives your neck muscles the break they desperately need.
 For many, including our pregnant patients, mastering posture is essential for comfort.

-Take Movement Breaks to Reset Your Posture
+Use Movement Breaks to Reset Your Posture

 Even with a perfect setup, staying in one position for too long is a recipe for stiffness and pain.
 Your body is designed to move.
 Set a timer to remind yourself to get up and walk around for a few minutes every hour.
 Use these breaks to do some gentle stretches, like rolling your shoulders back and down or tucking your chin to your chest.
 These simple "posture resets" break the cycle of muscle tension before it can build into a full-blown headache.
 Combining these habits with professional care that addresses the root cause is the most effective path to lasting wellness.

-Build Long-Term Habits for Fewer Headaches
+Long-Term Strategies for Fewer Neck-Related Headaches

 While quick fixes can provide temporary relief, the real path to fewer headaches lies in building healthier long-term habits.
 The tension that triggers these headaches often builds up slowly over time, a result of our daily routines.
 By making small, consistent adjustments to how you move, manage stress, and fuel your body, you can address the source of the problem instead of just reacting to the pain.